rodekruis/IBF-system/docs/TROUBLESHOOT.md

 ## Deploy / Remote servers

-### Running deploy-script not in sudo mode

-Currently the deploy-script must be run in sudo mode.
-This is aimed to be improved.
-If you mistakenly run it as a normal user, you need the following to get it working again.

-- sudo -i
-- cd /home/ibf-user/IBF-system
-- git reset --hard <version-number>
-- . ./tools/deploy.sh <version-number>
-- chown -R ibf-user:ibf-users .

 ### Install packages in API-service

 Sometimes there is an issue with installing all packages for ibf-api-service.
 You run into a 'ts-node not found' error in the logs of the ibf-api-service.